-Our transportation director, Mr. Jerry Dole, instructs our auto mechanics program.
-This year, there are fifteen students who participate in automotive service and maintenance as well as some basic welding.
+Our new transportation director, Mr. Mike Hoops, instructs our auto mechanics program.
+This year, high school students participate in automotive service and maintenance.
 Ongoing projects include conducting winter vehicle checklists and making small repairs on cars such as performing oil changes, tire repair and changing brakes.

 Post-secondary options are available for students enrolled in Big Sandy's auto mechanics classes.

-Mr. Dole has a number of contacts at vocational colleges and with various employers if students desire to pursue auto mechanics, diesel mechanics, or welding after graduation.
+Mr. Hoops is checking into the possibility of becoming vocationally certified.